iifrp/iifrp.github.io/_rfc/RFC-5.md

 While this may seem to some readers as a critique of the proposed taxonomy, it should be noted that this flexibility is often a strength of the system, rather than a weakness, and is part of the overall design and intention of the standard.

 That said, such a method does open up the possibility for debate around the edges of each category.
 Already in various research studies, numerous examples of difficult classification have arisen and been debated.
 This debate has nearly always, when done in keeping with the criteria and principles behind the classification method, lead to a final agreed upon classification for a given food.
 Though it should be noted, this process is not guaranteed to be fast or painless.
-Classifying all foodstuffs is inherently a monumental task, and no classification system, taxonomy, or method however well designed will eliminate the volume of effort required to complete it.
+Classifying all FOODSTUFFS is inherently a monumental task, and no classification system, taxonomy, or method however well designed will eliminate the volume of effort required to complete it.

 <span id="5">5.</span> **REGARDING INGREDIENTS**

+Ingredients are not a FOOD.
+They are instead its principal components.
+While ingredients may be consumed as food (e.g. celery sticks, a glass of water) they do not meet the definition under this standard to be considered proper foods deserving of a place within the taxonomy.

+In a parallel to biology, ingredients are the amino acids or the proteins of food.
+They are required for food to exist, and they are what makes a food, but amino acids and proteins are not Life.
+Such is the same for ingredients.

+This leaves some ingredients, which are often consumed as foods, in a strange limbo, but further parallels with the biological sciences yield a remedy to this situation.

+In biology, there are many criteria that must be met for a thing to be considered Life.
+As is explained above, there are also many criteria that need to be met for a thing to be considered Food.
+Yet, there exists a class, outside the realm of the usual taxonomy, for things that *almost* meed the definition of Life, and so there is the same for Food.

+By definition, Foods must be "substantive and culinary in nature".
+This requires that culinary intent be present when crafting the food.
+Simply plating a collection of celery stalks does not constitute culinary intent.
+Yet, while a certain collection of proteins can reproduce without meeting the definition of Life, so too can ingredients constitute a meal or a snack without meeting the technical definition of a Food.

+A glass of water is a good example.
+While at first the glass of water may seem to share many similarities with Foods in the Potus (Beverage) Domain, it cannot be accepted as a food as it does not meet the required criteria of being "culinary in nature".

+A CLASSIFIER MUST take these elements into account when attempting to classify a FOODSTUFF.

 <span id="6">6.</span> **REFUTED ALTERNATE TAXONOMIES**